edcheyjr/harry-potter/CONTRIBUTING.md

 ### Documentation

-Improvements to documentation are always appreciated.
+I would say that improvements to documentation are always appreciated.
 If you see a typo, unclear instructions, or something that needs better explanation, feel free to submit a pull request.

 ## Getting Started